tweag/python-monorepo-example/2019-06-27-cpp-considered-harmful.md

 multi-platform support and backwards compatibility are universal concerns for all programming languages.
 Unstructured conditional compilation is highly unusual in many of these, even for multi-platform code.
-Like some of the pionneers of software did with the `goto` of old, we overestimate the need for the power of non-structure, while forgetting about the benefits of structure.
+Like some of the pioneers of software did with the `goto` of old, we overestimate the need for the power of non-structure, while forgetting about the benefits of structure.
 Foregoing CPP entirely should rid us of our illusions.